Uninett/Argus/README.md

 #### Environment variables

+* ARGUS_DATAPORTEN_KEY, which holds the id/key for using dataporten for authentication.
+* ARGUS_DATAPORTEN_SECRET, which holds the password for using dataporten for authentication.
+* ARGUS_FRONTEND_URL, for redirecting back to frontend after logging in through Feide, and also CORS
+* ARGUS_SEND_NOTIFICATIONS, True in production and False by default, to allow supressing notifications
 * DEBUG, 1 for True, 0 for False
 * TEMPLATE_DEBUG.
 By default set to the same as DEBUG.
-* ARGUS_DATAPORTEN_SECRET, which holds the password for using dataporten for authentication.
-* ARGUS_FRONTEND_URL, for redirecting back to frontend after logging in through Feide, and also CORS
 * DEFAULT_FROM_EMAIL, the email From-address used for notifications sent via email
 * EMAIL_HOST, smarthost (domain name) to send email through
 * EMAIL_HOST_USER, (optional) if the host in EMAIL_HOST needs authentication